EGInsiders/DigitalOcean/ITContactCompletesITTest/CoachInvitesITContact/005_RegisterForanAccount.md

 ### Register for an account
-	Given that I am on the registration form for team coaches When I enter my first name
+	Given that I am on the registration form for IT Contacts When I enter my first name
 	And Last Name
 	And Job Title